Upcoming Argentina farm strike may slow much-needed corn exports

-BUENOS AIRES, June 12 (Reuters) - Corn exports from grain powerhouse Argentina may be delayed next week as farmers go on a five-day strike to protest the government’s policies, traders said on Wednesday.
+BUENOS AIRES (Reuters) - Corn exports from grain powerhouse Argentina may be delayed next week as farmers go on a five-day strike to protest the government’s policies, traders said on Wednesday.

 The suspension of grain sales would come at the height of the country’s corn harvest and at a time when importing countries want Argentina’s corn to make up for the poor crop in the United states, the world’s largest producer.